ojalaquellueva/gadm/README.md

 ## Overview

 Creates & populates a local postgres instance of the Global Administrative Areas(GADM) Database (www.gadm.org).
 Downloads entire GADM world database as Geopackage and imports to PostgreSQL database 'gadm'.
-Changes ownership to an admin-level user and enables select access for one read-only user, as specified in parameter file.
-Standardizes political division names according to Geonames (www.geonames.org) using the Geographic Name Resolution Service (GNRS, https://github.com/ojalaquellueva/gnrs.git).
+Optionally changes ownership to an admin-level user and adds one read-only user, as specified in parameter file.
+Optionally populates additional columns consisting of standardized political division names according to Geonames (www.geonames.org).
+Names standardized using the Geographic Name Resolution Service (GNRS, https://github.com/ojalaquellueva/gnrs.git).

 ## Software